akashlazy/Lending_Club_Case_Study/README.md

 ## Technologies Used
+- library - numpy
-- library - version 1.0
+- library - pandas
-- library - version 2.0
+- library - matplotlib.pyplot
-- library - version 3.0
+- library - seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->